robcarver17/pysystemtrade/docs/production.md

 ## Finalise your backtest configuration

 You can just re-run a full daily backtest to generate your positions.
 This will probably mean that you end up refitting parameters like instrument weights and forecast scalars.
 This is pointless, slow, a waste of time, and potentially dangerous.
-Instead I'd suggest using fixed values for all fitted parameters in a live trading system.
+Instead, I'd suggest using fixed values for all fitted parameters in a live trading system.

 The following convenience function will take your backtested system, and create a dict which includes fixed values for all estimated parameters: